geoffreylitt/convivial-paper/all.md

 ## Decouple UI from data

 Most software does not allow users to choose their own UI elements, even for common data types.
 If a website provides a datepicker widget, you have no ability to provide your own replacement datepicker, with your preferred design or with privileged access to your private calendar data.
 This forces users to learn many different interfaces of varying quality for similar tasks.
-Some websites have APIs to allow users to access the data underlying the UI, but in addition to requiring programming, these are heavyweight tools more fit for batch exports or building entire new clients than for casual UI modification.
+Some websites have APIs to allow users to access the data underlying the UI, but in addition to requiring programming skills, these are heavyweight tools better suited for designing an entirely new client from scratch rather than modifying an existing client.

-In Wildcard, a user gets access to a view of the underlying data in the page, and can choose their own interfaces to view and modify the data.
+In Wildcard, a user can see a view of the underlying data in the page, and can choose their own interfaces to view and modify the data.
 The Expedia datepicker demo showed one example of how this can be useful, but we also envision creating other widgets for visualizing and editing data.
 Some examples would be showing geographic data in a custom map that includes the user's own annotations, or editing a blog post in a rich text editor of the user's choice.

 One benefit of decoupling data from interfaces is improved UI quality.
 When UI widgets can compete on their merits rather than based on network effects from the data they have access to, it creates much stronger competition at the interface level.
 For example, there is competition among email clients (which consume an open protocol), but not among Facebook or Twitter clients.
 This benefit relates to the SOLID project led by Tim Berners-Lee [@berners-lee2018], which envisions user-controlled data as a mechanism for decoupling data from interfaces, e.g. giving users a choice of which client to use to consume a given social media feed.
 Wildcard has overlapping goals with SOLID, but does not require decentralized user control of data—the data can remain on a centralized server, as long as the interface can be tweaked by end users.